-Near the Lubenice beach is Blue grotto Beach which can be reached only by boat.
-A natural phenomenon Blue Caves - large and small hall caves lit with turquoise blue light, which penetrates through the underwater passage is something that needs to be seen.
+Near Lubenice beach is Blue grotto Beach which can be reached only by boat.
+A natural phenomenon Blue Caves - large and small hall caves lit with turquoise blue light, which penetrates through the underwater passage, is something that needs to be seen.

-Valun, a typical fishing village sheltered by the Bay of Pernat, and nestled by the Bay of Cres, is known far and away for discovering the famous Valun Plate.
-The plate was found in the small Church of St. Mark, which is in the village cemetery.
+Valun is a typical fishing village sheltered by the Bay of Pernat, and nestled by the Bay of Cres, is known far and away for discovering the famous Valun Plate.
+The plate was found in the small Church of St. Mark, in the village cemetery.

 Valun is known for its gastronomic specialties, especially shellfish and other seafood, prepared with expertise and excellent care, using only traditional recipes.

-If you would like to add Valun to your sailing itinerary, it is recommended only when the weather conditions are stable.
-It has a small port with a jetty that can hold about 10 berths for yachts, with water a power supply.
+If you want to add Valun to your sailing itinerary, it is recommended only when the weather conditions are stable.
+It has a small port with a jetty that can hold about ten berths for yachts, with water and a power supply.
 In the case of Bora, the port is not recommendable.

 Martinšćica is a small fishing village located on the western coast of the island of Cres, in a beautiful bay surrounded by enticing beaches.
 The port is well protected from the Bora that blows heavily in the port.
-Make sure to pay attention to the south S-SW, which creates a rough sea.
+Pay attention to the south S-SW, which creates a rough sea.
 It is possible to moor on the inside pier or anchor in the middle of the bay (depth about 5 m), where the muddy bottom holds well.